Madour/Astar_simulator/readme.md

 A* algorithm Simulator is a simple graphical user interface that allows to test A* pathfinding.

-Place a starting point, a destination points, and some walls then press Search to find a path.
+Place a starting point, a destination point, and some walls then press Search to find a path.